The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 \subsection{Clustering statistics: DESI vs. \textsc{Uchuu}}

-While a more detailed description of the calculation of the clustering statistics will be given in \citet{lasker23a}, we provide a brief overview specifically tailored to our analysis.
+While a more detailed description of the calculation of the clustering statistics will be given in \citet{lasker24a}, we provide a brief overview specifically tailored to our analysis.

-We use the Landy-Szalay \citep{LS93} estimator to measure the two-dimensional correlation function, $\xi(s,\mu)$, in bins of $s$ and $\mu$, where $s$ represents the separation between a pair of objects in units of $\hMpc$, and $\mu$ is the cosine of the angle between the pair separation vector and the line-of-sight.
+We use the Landy-Szalay \citep{LS93} estimator to measure the two-dimensional correlation function, $\xi(s,\mu)$, where $s$ represents the separation between a pair of objects in units of $\hMpc$, and $\mu$ is the cosine of the angle between the pair separation vector and the line-of-sight.
+We used logarithmically spaced bins of separation and linearly spaced bins in $\mu$ between -1 and 1.
+The number and range of separation bins and the number of $\mu$ bins were chosen based on the needs of each tracer.
+BGS used 30 separation bins between 0.03 and 100 $\hMpc$ and 201 $\mu$ bins.
+LRGs used 17 separation bins between 5 and 100 $\hMpc$ and 61 $\mu$ bins.
+ELGs used 16 separation bins between 5 and 100 $\hMpc$ and 201 $\mu$ bins.
+QSOs used 15 separation bins between 5 and 100 $\hMpc$ and 51 $\mu$ bins.
 The Landy-Szalay estimator is given by the following equation:

-where the normalized pair counts in the correlation function estimate consist of $DD$, representing the counts of data galaxies with other data galaxies, $DR$ indicates counts of data galaxies with random points, and $RR$ are the counts of random points with other random points.
+where the normalized pair counts in the correlation function estimate with $DD$ providing counts of data galaxies at each ($s,\mu$) with respect to other data galaxies, $DR$ providing counts of data galaxies with random points, and $RR$ providing the counts of random points with other random points.

 We then decompose $\xi(s,\mu)$ into Legendre polynomials,